 - Continue with step #5 above.

-- Low heat Crockpot for unsoaked beans = 9 hours total
+- Low heat Crockpot for unsoaked beans = 9 hours minimum

-- Stove simmer for unsoaked beans = 3+ hours total
+- Stove simmer for unsoaked beans = 4 hours minimum

 Traci says